Rapptz/discord.py/docs/api.rst

 .. function:: on_required_action_update(action)

-    Called when Discord requires you to do something to verify ypur account.
+    Called when Discord requires you to do something to verify your account.

     .. versionadded:: 2.0